ST JAMES HALL i

 Raine’s new album, Night Sky (March 2018), tips between the earthly and the otherworldly; it is anchored in relatable lived experience, while reaching into the space just beyond, thinning the veil between here and there, affording safe passage to the rough and beautiful places.

 Raine’s ethereal voice and lyrics are at the forefront of these powerful and relatable tunes, written both in English and in French.
-Alongside cello + double bass, and with Raine on violin or guitar, these songs have a moving string quartet feel with a cosmic reach.
+With Raine on violin or guitar, these songs have a cosmic reach.

 Raine is also a charming and funny storyteller, pairing her vulnerable tunes with engaging story intros.
 Raine believes that music is for everyone, and that we all have something to share.
 An experienced educator, Raine offers workshops in songwriting and fiddle tune writing (EN/FR).
 Raine also offers concerts with American Sign Language (ASL) interpretation, to help make live music and the community that comes with it accessible to the Deaf community.